tmendoza/devcontainers/README.md

 # Directory Structure
  /manifests - This directory contains the manifests (Dockerfiles) for building the docker containers.
 There will be one manifest per development environment type.
-For example:

-VSCode/
+There will be subdirectories, each containing Dockerfiles for specific IDE's.

+## VSCode

-    - Machine-Learning-PyTorch-Python-3.11-noenv-Linux-Alpine-SMALL.dockerfile
+* Machine-Learning-PyTorch-Python-3.11-noenv-Linux-Alpine-SMALL.dockerfile
-    - Machine-Learning-TensorFlow-Python-3.11-noenv-Linux-Alpine-BIG.dockerfile
+* Machine-Learning-TensorFlow-Python-3.11-noenv-Linux-Alpine-BIG.dockerfile
-    - Desktop-GUI-PyQT5-Python-3.11-venv-Linux-Void-ALL.dockerfile
+* Desktop-GUI-PyQT5-Python-3.11-venv-Linux-Void-ALL.dockerfile